dlshew/OlyWaterPolo/README.md

 3rd Quartile:   14.000000
 Maximum:        25.000000

 You can code it to get the values in there but I chose not to so I can mess around with the values since the model is so simple.
 I want to be able to pass in different parameters to see on my own without going into the funtion and messing stuff up.
 Since there's only a few games every couple days its not a big time killer to type them in I think freedom > speed for this.
 Adjustments were art more than science but I tried to factor in some strenght of schedule feel free to really adjust those I didn't end up using those exaxtly.
 The function basically takes: offense mean score times an adjustment then takes a weighted average of that and the opponents defense of the same thing.
 I'll admit I did not use a normal disttribution but I thought it was the best way to be able to share something.
 I specifiaclly don't expect this version to win and don't fully expect mine to either.
+There's a couple more things in the julia file but not much.